mikelogaciuk/mikelogaciuk.github.io/all_collections/_posts/2024-01-01-javascript-i-typescript-notatki.md

 }

 let jane = new Employee("Jane", 25, "Software Engineer");
-jane.greet(); // Output: Hello, my name is Jane and I am 25 years old. jane.work(); // Output: Jane is working as a Software Engineer.
+jane.greet(); // Hello, my name is Jane and I am 25 years old. jane.work(); // Jane is working as a Software Engineer.
 ```

 ### Metody statyczne